How Postmates Works: Business Model and Revenue Sources Explained

 2. Convenience Fee

 Apart from the delivery fee (majority of which goes to the delivery guy), Postmates has a flat fee of 9% as convenience fee over each order.
 According to Techcrunch, there is no cap on this fee of 9%.
 People are happy to pay this convenience fee as it is more convenient to get goods at their doorstep without spending time and fuel.
 This adds up to Postmates revenue.

 Postmates recently launched a merchant program where it ties up with local stores and signs an official agreement.
 The main purpose of this agreement is that the store pays a certain percentage of the total bill to postmates for their service adding up to company’s revenue.

 Postmates Growth: How they find customers

-You might be clear with Postmates business and revenue model but the main challenge for any startup in delivery sector is to gain users and reach some transactions.
+You might be clear with Postmates business and revenue model but the main challenge for any startup in the delivery sector is to gain users and reach some transactions.
 This brings us to a question ‘How does Postmates find customers?’
-Well, Postmates has become a widely known on demand delivery startup by now and it has reached a stage where users come automatically (through word of mouth).
+Well, Postmates has become widely known on-demand delivery startup by now and it has reached a stage where users come automatically (through word of mouth).
 In earlier days, Postmates has made use of digital marketing, offline advertisements and other marketing methods.

 Here’s a growth graph of Postmates.
 (As published on TechCrunch).